TheRealJake12/Kade-Engine-Community/README.md

 - [TposeJank](https://github.com/tposejank) Epic friend that gave me ideas and helped :epicttrooll:

 - [gaminbottomtext](https://github.com/gaminbottomtext) also epic fren that helped with notesplashes :letrollisfefe:

+- [discord server for this project](https://discord.gg/G2jJ8RfWtm) thanks for joining if you do.